ros2/ros2_documentation/source/Tutorials/Actions/Writing-a-Py-Action-Server-Client.rst

 Let's focus on writing an action server that computes the Fibonacci sequence using the action we created in the :ref:`ActionCreate` tutorial.

+Until now, you've created packages and used ``ros2 run`` to run your nodes.
-To keep things simple, we’ll scope the action server to a single file.
+To keep things simple in this tutorial, however, we’ll scope the action server to a single file.

 Open a new file in your home directory, let's call it ``fibonacci_action_server.py``, and add the following boilerplate code: